-La Azotea have four restaurants around Sevilla; we chose the one in Santa Cruz.
+La Azotea has four restaurants around Sevilla; we chose the one in Santa Cruz.
 If you want to dine at the traditional Spanish dinner hour, it’s a good idea to make a reservation.
-Be sure to try the Carrillada ibérica, Coquinas or Pulpo a feira if they are on the menu.
+Be sure to try the Carrillada ibérica, Coquinas or Pulpo a Feira if they are on the menu.

 Maria Luisa Park – Plaza de España – Royal Tobacco Factory – Cathedral of Seville & Giralda Tower- Metropol Parasol Sunset

 This is a pretty busy day, but all the sites are close together, and you will have plenty of rest time.
 If you fancy a sleep in after your night of flamenco you could cut short your time in the park or take a horse and carriage ride of the park instead.

 Day two of your Seville itinerary should begin with a little nature!
 A stroll around Maria Luisa Park is a lovely way to start your day and walk off some of the calories you consumed last night!